Handy To Use Code Fonts In Latex Documents – Explained

 Tips For Using Code Fonts In Latex Documents

 Code fonts are a fun way to add visual flare to your document.
-These typefaces have specific designs for use in code and include various symbols and characters that are handy to make the text more readable.
-When using these typefaces in LaTeX, it is important to remember a few tips to ensure that your code is displayed as intended.
-First, use the appropriate font size for the code you are writing.
+These typefaces have specific designs for use in code and include various symbols and characters to make the text more readable.
+When using these typefaces in LaTeX, remember to use the appropriate font size for the code, consider the document’s colour scheme, and ensure the font is properly set up with the appropriate settings.
+These steps will help ensure your code displays as intended and look great.

 Conclusion